Skip to main content

 In addition to freely available software from the Office of Information Technology (OIT), we provide and manage frequently used licensed software to the College.
 Licensed software includes MatLab, JMP, and Origin.
 Depending on licensing rules, the software is provided for local installation or through App-To-Go and WTS.

+We administer the public CBS website in close collaboration with CBS Communications and the Office of Information Technology to ensure the site is updated and secure.
+Site analytics and search tools are also incorporated to ensure the best site visitor experience.
 Hosting lab, project, and CBS-focused websites or web-based applications and tools through the public CBS website or other centrally available resources.

 Workflow digitization